John-smith-889/blog/projects.md

 #### Project description:

 The aim of the project is to build blog for posting technical issues associated with data science and software engineering.
 Ruby framework Jekyll with its Lanyon theme were used to create this blog.
 Posts presented on blog incorporate social network analysis, devops and more.
-A few features had been added to personalize blog, including:
+A few features have been added to personalize blog, including:
-* Archive
-* Categories
+* Logo
 * Social media icons
 * Code font modificiation
 * Code highlighting modification